Gloeoheppia: Taxonomy

 However, studies by Aino Henssen in 1995 revealed that Gloeoheppia, along with two newly described genera, Pseudopeltula and Gudelia, warranted placement in a separate family.
 Henssen established the new family Gloeoheppiaceae to accommodate these genera, placing it within the order Lichinales.
 Within the genus Gloeoheppia, Henssen recognised four species; a fifth species was added in 2007.
 Gloeoheppia species are distinguished by differences in thallus morphology, number of per ascus, and amyloid reactions of the hymenium (colour change when treated with iodine-based stains).

+A 2024 phylogenetic reclassification of the Lichinomycetes sampled two Gloeoheppia species and recovered them as a single lineage within Lichinaceae.
+On this basis, the authors did not support recognising a separate family (Gloeoheppiaceae) for Gloeoheppia.
+Prieto and co-authors did not include Gudelia or Pseudopeltula in their molecular dataset, but suggested that both are likely close to Gloeoheppia and belong in Lichinaceae as circumscribed in their study.

 Description

 Gloeoheppia lichens have small, to moderately thalli (lichen bodies) that are typically brown, olivaceous or blackish in colour.
 The thalli are attached to the by rhizoidal strands – bundles of fungal filaments that act like roots.
 The upper surface of the thallus may be smooth, cracked, rough or wrinkled depending on the species.